 The Clean Freight Coalition is an alliance of truck transportation stakeholders committed to a clean energy future for America’s trucking industry.

-Participating associations span motor carriers of every size and sector, truck manufacturers, and truck dealers – forming the linchpin of the U.S. supply chain.
+Participating associations span motor carriers of every size and sector, truck dealers, truckstop operators, and equipment manufacturers – forming the linchpin of the U.S. supply chain.

 • Educate policy makers on the incredible progress the trucking industry has made in reducing emissions and protecting the environment.

 • Promote the work underway to reduce greenhouse gas emissions from freight transportation.

 • Advocate for sound public policies that transition toward a zero-emission future in a manner that assures affordable and reliable freight transportation and protects the nation's supply chain.